 # 4. Uncertainty Propagation

-self.P = Jf @ self.P @ Jf.T + Q
+self.P = J_F @ self.P @ J_F.T + Q

 def update_magnetometer(self, z_theta, std_mag):